susanemcg/DigitalSecurityForJournalists/the_strategies/README.md

 particular digital identity?
-This fundamental issue is one of the reasons that so many of us have rushed to “claim” the email addresses comprised of our legal names on major service providers, and why many organizations follow a simple pattern when generating email addresses as well.
+This fundamental issue is one of the reasons that so many of us have rushed to “claim” the email addresses comprised of our legal names on major service providers, and why many organizations follow a simple `firstname[dot]lastname[at]` pattern when generating email addresses as well.
 These practices recognize the problems of *authentication* and *verification* - determining who “owns” an email address or telephone number.
 While we often assume that an email address made up of someone’s